Walachul/milestone4/README.md

     python manage.py makemigrations --empty app-name.
 After, you can run makemigrations normally.

-I dad to delete phoneNumber field because it was causing error with Postgres, but because it was copied in the first migration, I had to think of different things to get this sorted.
+I had to delete phoneNumber field because it was causing error with Postgres, but because it was copied in the first migration, I had to think of different things to get this sorted.

 With some research, I have found this topic [How to force migrations to a DB if some tables already exists](https://stackoverflow.com/questions/43880426/how-to-force-migrations-to-a-db-if-some-tables-already-exist-in-django)

-##### Local installation
+## Local installation

 1. First clone the project